spraakbanken/asgi-matomo/README.md

 - **(Required)** `idsite`: The tracking id for your service.
 - _(Optional)_ `access_token`: Access token for Matomo.
 If this is set `cip` is also tracked.
 Required for tracking some data.
 - _(Optional)_ `assume_https`: If `True`, set tracked url scheme to `https`, useful when running behind a proxy.
 Defaults to `True`.
+- _(Optional)_ `exclude_paths`: A list of paths to exclude, only excludes path that is equal to a path in this list.
+These are tried before `exclude_patterns`.
+- _(Optional)_ `exclude_patterns`: A list of regex patterns that are compiled, and then exclude a path from tracking if any pattern match.
+These are tried after `exclude_paths`.

 **Notes**: